Federal Reserve officials appear to be in synch on how they plan to unravel the mammoth stimulus implemented during the financial crisis. » Read More

 The regional bank of the Fed said its index on business activity at services companies in the region fell to 25.8 points.

 Something "huge" is happening in the markets, and it could drive stocks even higher, according to the Raymond James strategist.

 Analysts believe this will be a 'speed bump' and more changes are to come before full implementation takes effect.

 Some of the names on the move ahead of the open.

-These are the stocks posting the largest moves after the bell.
+These are the stocks posting moves after the bell.

 Get the best of CNBC in your inbox